BF-FrontEnd-class/agile-development-group4-all-about-trees/planning/backlog.md

 ## Must-Haves

-> these are necessary for basic usability
+- [ ] As a user I want to see title with the name of web-site
+  - There's a title of website at the top of the page.
+- [ ] As a user I want to see some navigation bars
+  - There are a navigation bars below title.
+- [ ] As a user I want to see information which explains this site.
+  - There's a short text explanation what our site is for.
+- [ ] As a user I want to see the links to more detailed information.
+  - There's a links to more detailed information signed with a short description.

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see some pictures.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - There are two pictures of a tree at the top of the page.

 ## Should-Haves

-> these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user i want to see links with a contact information.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- At the bottom of the page are links that lead to the personal page of the site owner.

 ## Could-Haves

-> would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+- [ ] Could add more attractive page design